Related read: How I Store My Hair Care Products

 From my research, I found some surprising things about how long hair care products last and how you can tell when it's time to toss them.

 Most hair products have a common expiration symbol on them.
 The symbol is typically located on the bottom backside of the product and is of a small jar or container.
-Within the symbol, it will have some numbers (e.g. 12m, 18m, 24m).
-Those numbers indicate how many months you can use the product after opening it.
+The symbol will have some numbers in it (e.g. 12m, 18m, 24m).
+Those numbers indicate how long you can use the product after opening it.
 The number of months will vary by product.

 While the expiration symbol is a good starting point, it's not something I would completely rely on for a few reasons.
 One, you don't always know how long the product had been sitting on the store shelf before you bought it.
 Two, you may not remember how long the product had been sitting on your shelf before you started using it (that happens to me quite a bit).
 Three, not all hair products have an expiration date listed.
 It's not something required by the FDA.